 - Comment signatures.
 Just like profile customization, this option can help you increase engagement and gives users the chance to have a little fun.

 - Achievement systems.
 A lot of forums set up user ‘levels’ that can be unlocked after a certain level of activity or amount of time.
-This rewards users for participating in your forum frequently.
+It rewards users for participating in your forum frequently.

 Whichever forum software you choose doesn’t need to offer all of these features.
 What you need mostly depends on the kind of experience you want to provide.
 For example, if you just want to set up a forum that lets users submit support queries, it can be overkill to enable signatures and achievements.

 However, most forums can benefit from as many modern features as possible.
 In fact, it’s smart to provide an experience that’s as close as possible to a social media platform, so users feel compelled to keep coming back.
 For that reason, you’ll want to look for the best forum software that offers as many of the above features as possible, even if you don’t intend to use them right away.

 Now that you know what you’re looking for, it’s time to explore some of the best community forum software options.
 What follows isn’t an exhaustive list.
 Instead, it’s a curated collection of the nine best forum software tools we most recommend for those wanting to create their own forums.